Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

     <center>    <img src="/images/overall_trend.svg" width = "800" />    </center>

     Ah-hah!
-It turns out that there are more retweets in 2014 than other years, maybe due to an increasing in the number of users.
-So now it's the best time for you to tweet!
+It turns out that there are more retweets in 2014 than other years, which is probably due to an increasing in the number of users.

   - Days & Hours